RegTrack: Simplicity Beneath Complexity in Robust Multi-Modal 3D Multi-Object Tracking: Related Works

 \subsection{3D Multi-object Tracking}

-With the advancement of 3D perception technologies (e.g., LiDAR, RGB-D cameras, and multi-view stereo), numerous efforts \cite{ab3dmot,centerpoint,eagermot,deepfusionmot,mmmot} have been made to advance 3D multi-object tracking (MOT).
-These methods can be broadly categorized into single-modal and multi-modal types.
+With the rapid advancement of 3D perception technologies \cite{epnet,epnet++,virconv,largekernel3d,focalformer3d,ctrl,wu2025unsupervised,hisc4d}, existing methods for 3D multi-object tracking (3D MOT) have achieved substantial progress.
+According to the number of input modalities, including LiDAR point clouds and camera images, 3D MOT methods can be broadly categorized into single-modal and multi-modal types.